The aim of this article is to outline why newborn cloth is so worth it and how to do it, in a nutshell.

 - The nappy is too wet.
 If there are no dry patches, boost the fitted.
 Lay an additional booster between nappy and cover.

 - If elastics get wet – they can cause red like welts on baby.
-This is painful and difficult to get rid of.
-It can be avoided by simply assessing the wetness of nappies.
+It can be avoided by simply assessing the wetness of nappies and adding a booster.

 Some common concerns using newborn cloth